Resources

 Premium payment mode

 A premium payment mode is how often you'll be paying your premiums.
-In a Money-back Plan, you get to choose how often and how much you'll be paying when it comes to your premiums.
+In a money-back plan, you can choose how usually and how much you'll pay for your premiums.
 You can make payments annually, bi-annually, quarterly, and monthly.

 Drawbacks of Money-back Policies